-Colorado River through Cataract Canyon in Canyonlands National Park is a Aug.
+Colorado River through Cataract Canyon in Canyonlands National Park is an Aug.
 1-6 departure cradled in Canyonlands National Park.
-Again the Andromeda Galaxy, satellites and meteors take center stage at night.
-Days are spent luxuriating in the sunshine, exploring ancient side-canyons (many with rock art and ruins) and facing some of the biggest whitewater in North America.
-The per person rate is from $1,175.
+Again the Andromeda Galaxy, satellites, and meteors take center stage at night.
+Days are spent luxuriating in the sunshine, exploring ancient side-canyons (many with rock art and ruins), and facing some of the biggest whitewater in North America.
+The per person rate is $1,175.

 “It’s a natural partnership,” says Beckett.
 “Clark Planetarium’s mission is to teach science and astronomy.
 Holiday’s mission is to take people into the wilderness and teach them about the natural world.
 Working together, Holiday and Clark can offer multi-night star parties in the wilderness, where the night skies are darkest and the daytime scenery is simply out of this world.”

 About Clark Planetarium, Salt Lake City: Clark Planetarium is one of the world’s leading centers for space and science education.
 Clark Planetarium’s mission is to create and present stimulating educational programs that effectively share astronomy and space exploration information with Salt Lake County residents, Utah students, educators and families, and visitors from around the country and the world.
 For more information visit www.clarkplanetarium.org

 About Holiday River Expeditions